Clariteia/minos-documentation/_sources/architecture/messaging.md.txt

 Before the message is finally published in Kafka, it goes through a series of operations involving the following actors, which are necessary to know before going deeper into the flow:
-+ **Broker**: In charge of storing the received message in the database and launching a [NOTIFY](https://www.postgresql.org/docs/9.1/sql-notify.html).
++ [Broker](./transactionality.html#broker): In charge of storing the received message in the database and launching a [NOTIFY](https://www.postgresql.org/docs/9.1/sql-notify.html).
 + **Database**: It is the database where the message is stored to preserve transactionality and to be tolerant to system failures.